3 Ways to Overcome Shyness in Bed, According to Science

 Ask yourself if these expectations are moving you closer to a fulfilling life.
 If previously held beliefs and expectations are in direct conflict with your values, it’s likely they are not.
 Instead, make an effort to embody your values in your thoughts and behaviors.
 When we live in our values, we can live a more fulfilling life — and that includes our sex life.

 Thinking about and worrying about climax (or any other outcome) is the quickest way to not experience one.
 Anxiety, in general, is like quicksand — the more you fight it, the more you get sucked in.
 We are better off just relaxing into the uncomfortable feelings and going along for the ride.

 Sex is similar.
-When we focus on the outcome — climax, evaluating as “good" — we lose the experience.
-And this is what causes shyness (read, anxiety), distress, and maintains those unrealistic expectations and subsequent disappointment.
+When we focus on the outcome — climax, evaluating it as “good" — we lose the experience.
+And this is what causes shyness (reading, anxiety), distress, and maintains those unrealistic expectations and subsequent disappointment.

-Research on sensate focus confirms that this technique is effective for a variety of things, but particularly anxiety related to sex.
-You can read more about sensate focus and finding a sex therapist here.
+Research on sensate focus confirms that this technique is effective for a variety of things, particularly anxiety related to sex.

 Don’t fall prey to expectations perpetuated by the media, gender stereotypes, and antiquated sex education.
 Understand where your views around sex come from so you can work to change them.
 And provide yourself with validation for how these beliefs contribute to your thoughts, behaviors, and emotions around sex.